avkcode/vault/README.md

+# Real-world example of replacing Helm and other tools with just Make.

+## Rational

+Using Make instead of Helm or other tools offers greater flexibility due to its simplicity and adaptability.
+Make allows for dynamic generation of Kubernetes manifests tailored to specific environments through parameterized variables, enabling precise control over configurations without the overhead of a more complex tool.
+Unlike Helm, which relies on templating and predefined charts, Make provides unrestricted customization, allowing users to define bespoke workflows and integrate with any command-line tooling seamlessly.
+Additionally, Make's conditional logic and dependency management enable efficient handling of environment-specific parameters and tasks, making it an ideal choice for projects requiring high customization and minimal abstraction.

 ## Workflow

 When you run make apply, several steps are executed in sequence to apply the Kubernetes manifests to your cluster.